-Dependent variable: Participants will have the option to complete unlimited “preparation” problems, which they will be told could improve their performance on the subsequent task.
+Dependent variable: After participants in each condition are told which payment scheme they will be following, they will have the option to complete unlimited “preparation” problems, which they will be told could improve their performance on the subsequent task.
 To measure their desire to prepare for the task, we will first ask participants whether they would like to spend any time practicing multiplication problems.
 For participants who agree to practice, we will ask them to enter how much time they would like to spend preparing using a slider scale (ranging from 0-5 minutes in 30 second increments), which will be granted.
 This measure is advantageous over using actual time preparing because participants may have unexpected interruptions while they are completing the preparation, which may lead us to erroneously conclude that they are expending more effort.
 Thus, we use chosen amount of time (in seconds) preparing as our primary dependent variable.
-We will also include a measure of the number of problems participants complete in the amount of time they spent preparing (including both correct and incorrect responses, since completing any problems, regardless of one’s accuracy, is considered preparation) as a secondary dependent variable.
-Replicating the effects using the secondary dependent variable will serve as a robustness check for the slider scale measure, in case participants do not actually prepare as much as they anticipate they will.
 Unbeknownst to the participants, the practice problems will be identical to the task itself, so preparing will likely improve performance on the task, as suggested to participants when they were presented the opportunity to practice.
 Once participants finish their optional preparation round, they will be asked to indicate whether they would like to continue preparing or move onto the task.
 If they choose the former option, they will be able to enter their desired time for preparing using the same slider scale.
 The dependent variable will be quantified as the total number of seconds of preparation across all optional preparation rounds.

-Task performance: After practicing, participants in each condition will complete the multiplication task.
+Task performance: After practicing, participants in each condition will complete the paid multiplication task.
 Participants’ scores on the task will be quantified as the number of questions correct within the two-minute time frame allotted, without any penalties for incorrect responses.
-After completion, participants will be informed of the number of questions they answered correctly.
+Afterwards, participants will be informed of the number of questions they answered correctly.
 We do not include any information about their relative performance since we ask them to guess their relative performance in the confidence measure.
+Thus, participants following the tournament pay scheme will not be told whether they won, since this serves as an indicator of relative performance.